American Football Conference: Season structure

-This chart of the 2021 season standings displays an application of the NFL scheduling formula.
-The Bengals in 2021 (highlighted in green) finished in first place in the AFC North.
-Thus, in 2021, the Bengals are scheduled to play two games against each of its division rivals (highlighted in light blue), one game against each team in the AFC East and NFC South (highlighted in yellow), and one game each against the first-place finishers in the AFC South, AFC West (highlighted in orange), and NFC East (highlighted in pink).
+This chart of the 2024 season standings displays an application of the NFL scheduling formula.
+The Chiefs in 2024 (highlighted in green) finished in first place in the AFC West.
+Thus, in 2025, the Chiefs will play two games against each of its division rivals (highlighted in light blue), one game against each team in the AFC South and NFC East (highlighted in yellow), and one game each against the first-place finishers in the AFC East, AFC North (highlighted in orange) and NFC North (highlighted in pink).

-Currently, the fourteen opponents each team faces over the 17-game regular season schedule are set using a pre-determined formula:
+Currently, the fourteen opponents each team faces over the 17-game regular season schedule are set using a predetermined formula:

 Each AFC team plays the other teams in their respective division twice (home and away) during the regular season, in addition to eleven other games assigned to their schedule by the NFL: three games are assigned on the basis of a particular team's final divisional standing from the previous season, and the remaining eight games are split between the roster of two other NFL divisions.
 This assignment shifts each year and will follow a standard cycle.
-Using the 2021 regular season schedule as an example, each team in the AFC West plays against every team in the AFC North and NFC East.
+Using the 2023 regular season schedule as an example, each team in the AFC West plays against every team in the AFC East and NFC North.
 In this way, non-divisional competition will be mostly among common opponents – the exception being the three games assigned based on the team's prior-season divisional standing.

 At the end of each season, the four division winners and three wild cards (non-division winners with best regular season record) in the AFC qualify for the playoffs.
 The AFC playoffs culminate in the AFC Championship Game, with the winner receiving the Lamar Hunt Trophy.
 The AFC champion then plays the NFC champion in the Super Bowl.
+As of 2025 the AFC representative team has won the Super Bowl 27 out of the 55 total editions, with the Kansas City Chiefs being the most recent AFC Super Bowl winner in 2024.
+The New England Patriots have won the most AFC championships with 11, and share the record for the most Super Bowls won by a member of the conference with the Pittsburgh Steelers who won 8 AFC championships with 6.